What is Article View?

 The item I wish to save is written in a Right-to-Left language like Hebrew and Arabic.
 However, Pocket is not displaying it correctly.
 How can I fix this?

 At the moment, Pocket has trouble with some sites that display RTL languages.
-The team is monitoring this issue and a fix is planned.
+We are tracking this and hope to better support right-to-left languages in the future.